Tommydreamer57/tutorials/postgres-composite-types.md

 ### Students

 Now we just need to get the students.
-This one is quite a bit more difficult, since we're dealing with a list of students.
+This one is a bit more difficult, since we're dealing with a list of students.
 Here's how you do it:

 ```SQL
 CREATE OR REPLACE FUNCTION read_entire_class(cid INTEGER)